itsselsanchez/spotify-track-popularity-prediction/README.md

 The data used in this project was sourced from the [Spotify Dataset (1921–2021, 600k+ tracks)](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks) on Kaggle, containing both track-level and artist-level data.
 Raw data files are not included in this repository due to size and licensing constraints.
 The notebooks assume access to local copies of these datasets.

 ## 🧰 Tools
-Python, pandas, numpy, scikit-learn, XGBoost, PyTorch, TabNet, Optuna, MLflow, SHAP, seaborn, matplotlib, scipy, joblib
+**Modeling & Analysis:** Python, pandas, numpy, scikit-learn, XGBoost, PyTorch, TabNet, Optuna, MLflow, SHAP, seaborn, matplotlib, scipy, joblib
+**Application:** Streamlit